ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

   <source src="recorded-1535680951.MP4" type="video/mp4">
 </video>

-...and as with all projects, not everything goes perfectly at first!
+As with all projects, not everything goes perfectly at first!
 Here is a quick blooper:

 <video width="800" height="600" controls>
   <source src="robot.mov" type="video/mp4">